 - Rooted in student and educator needs demonstrated through data

 - Designed and structured to be ongoing, intensive, and embedded in practice

 - Collaborative with an emphasis on shared accountability

 - Coherent and aligned with other standards, policies, and programs

 By utilizing the QPLS, educators, policymakers, education officials, and other stakeholders will share a common understanding regarding the features of high quality professional learning and how best to support it.
 The standards are not meant to be used to evaluate any educator in any aspect of his or her work.

 Professional Learning System Review: A Companion Tool for the Quality Professional Learning Standards

-The QPLS Assessment and Evidence Log will assist educators collaborate in careful study and analysis about whether or not they are implementing professional learning based upon sound strategies and practices.
+Co-developed by the CDE and the California Comprehensive Center, this tool supports educators to collaboratively engage in careful study and analysis about whether they are implementing professional learning that is based upon sound research, strategies, and practices.